 - October 2009: CD-0 approval

-- Check out our Facebook and press pages!
+- Check us out on Facebook, Twitter, and on our press page

 - Dec 20, 2013: TPC inserted into the cryostat